kawaii-ghost/hello-world-nt-api/README.md

 ![gambar](https://user-images.githubusercontent.com/86765295/208801010-ce0c49d5-9c6c-4c4d-b470-9eb6a3be9b0d.png)

 I made this repo because I found many people asking _How to Hello World x64 Assembly using Windows System Call_ across the internet and here we are :).
+This code is [NASM](https://nasm.us/) specific.

 This program is still depend on `ntdll.dll` because NT system call number changed across version _~unlike Linux~_.

+> You _should not use this program for production or deployment_ because undocumented stuff may behave differently across windows version.

 ## Some Notes
 ### Calling convention